Tax on Redundancy Pay: Is Redundancy Pay Taxable?

 Compensation for termination of employment

 This is also referred to as “enhanced redundancy pay” (as your employer is paying you a greater amount of redundancy pay than you are entitled to by law).
-These are discretionary payments made by employers, and are tax-free up to £30,000.
-Your employer will often ask you to sign a settlement agreement as the ‘quid pro quo’ for paying you tax-free compensation for termination of your employment.
+These are discretionary payments made by employers and are tax-free up to £30,000.
+Your employer will often ask you to sign a settlement agreement as the ‘quid pro quo’ for paying you tax-free compensation for the termination of your employment.

 Managing tax on your redundancy payment